Enalean/tuleap-documentation-en/languages/en/developer-guide/back-end/gettext.rst

 ..
 NOTE:: The command ``xgettext`` extracts strings without being able to interpret PHP constants or variables.
 Don't try to be too smart and don't put the domain ``tuleap-proftpd`` in a variable or a constant, we **need** to repeat ourselves.

 ..
-IMPORTANT:: You can use localized strings from core or other plugins (beware of dependencies!) in a given plugin.
+NOTE:: You can use localized strings from core or other plugins (beware of dependencies!) in a given plugin.

 Pluralization
 -------------